 The next two options are to do with the content on your site – Post Types and Taxonomies.
 Using the checkboxes here, you can choose which content you want included in your XML sitemap.
 Check the boxes next to the post types and taxonomies you want to include.

 If your site is a news website that has date archives then check the box to Include Date Archive Pages.

-If your site where you have multiple authors with their own author pages then check the box to Include Author Pages.
+If you have a site where you have multiple authors with their own author pages then check the box to Include Author Pages.

 Make sure that the Create Compressed Sitemap box is checked.
 This will create a Gzipped sitemap which can be submitted to search engines.
 This file is compressed so it’s faster for search engines to fetch it.
 This is extremely useful if you are on a slow server.

 Make sure that the Link From Virtual Robots.txt box is checked.
 This will add the URL of your XML sitemap to the virtual robots.txt file that WordPress creates.

 Make sure that the Dynamically Generate Sitemap box is checked.
 This option will dynamically generate the XML sitemap each time it is requested by a search engine.
 It also means that there will not be an XML sitemap file on your server.
 This is the optimal option because it means that the XML sitemap is always up to date when it is requested, and there is no file that could get deleted or become corrupt or unreachable.
 Some older servers may not support this option so if you’re having problems, try unchecking this box.

 Finally, scroll to the top of the screen and click the Update Sitemap button.
 You have now created your XML sitemap.
 You can view it by clicking the view sitemap link and your XML sitemap will open in a new tab.
 If you see a blank XML sitemap, don’t panic, right click on screen and select View Page Source.
 You should now see the XML code for the sitemap.